-Scheduled maturities of long-term debt including the accretion of debt discounts of \$10.9 million are as follows (amounts in thousands):
+Scheduled maturities of long-term debt including the accretion of debt discounts of \$9.5 million are as follows (amounts in thousands):

-Tears Ending December 51,
+Years Ending December 31,

-2012 \$ 89,425

-2013 32,069
+2013 \$ 1,050

 2014 1,400

-2015 253,223
+2015 1,400

 2016 1,400

+2017 528,700

-Thereafter 2 ,230,710
+Thereafter 2, 602,010

-\$2 ,608,227
+\$ 3, 135,960

-8. Interest Rate Swap
+7. Interest Rate Swap

-The Company has entered into floating-for-fixed interest rate swap arrangements in order to manage interest rate risk relating to certain of its debt facilities.
-These interest rate swap agreements modify the Company's exposure to interest rate risk by converting a portion of the Company's floating-rate debt to a fixed rate.
-These interest rate swaps essentially fix the interest rate at the percentages noted below; however, changes in the fair value of the interest rate swaps for each reporting period have been recorded in the increase/decrease in swap fair value in the accompanying Consolidated Statements of Operations, as the interest rate swaps do not qualify for hedge accounting.
+In June 2012, the Company terminated its only outstanding interest rate swap for a payment of \$2.4 million.
+The Company had entered into floating-for-fixed interest rate swap arrangements in order to manage interest rate risk relating to certain of its debt facilities.
+This interest rate swap agreement modified the Company's exposure to interest rate risk by converting a portion of the Company's floating-rate debt to a fixed rate.
+This interest rate swap essentially fixed the interest rate at the percentage noted below; however, changes in the fair value of the interest rate swap for each reporting period have been recorded as an increase (decrease) in swap fair value in the accompanying Consolidated Statements of Operations and Comprehensive Loss as the interest rate swap did not qualify for hedge accounting.

-The Company measures the fair value of its interest rate swaps on a recurring basis pursuant to accounting standards for fair value measurements.
+The Company measured the fair value of its interest rate swap on a recurring basis pursuant to accounting standards for fair value measurements.
 These standards establish a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value.
 These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
-The Company categorizes its swap contract as Level 2.
+The Company categorizes this interest rate swap as Level 2.

-The Company currently has one interest rate swap agreement to hedge a portion of the underlying interest rate risk on borrowings under the Credit Facilities.
-Under this swap agreement, the Company pays a fixed interest rate of 2.485% on borrowings of \$250 million incurred under the Credit Facilities in exchange for receipts on the same amount at a variable interest rate based on the applicable LIBOR at the time of payment.
-This interest rate swap fixes the interest rate on \$250 million of borrowings at approximately 5.485%.
-This interest rate swap agreement matures in November 2012.
-As of December 31, 2011, the fair value of this interest rate swap was a liability of \$4.6 million and is recorded in current other accrued liabilities.
-As of December 31, 2010, the fair value of this interest rate swap was \$8.5 million.
+The Company's interest rate swap agreement intended to hedge a portion of the underlying interest rate risk on borrowings under the Wynn Las Vegas credit facilities.
+Under this swap agreement, the Company paid a fixed interest rate of 2.485% on borrowings of \$250 million incurred under the Wynn Las Vegas credit facilities in exchange for receipts on the same amount at a variable interest rate based on the applicable LIBOR at the time of payment.
+This interest rate swap fixed the interest rate on \$250 million of borrowings at approximately 5.485%.
+As of December 31, 2011, the fair value of this interest rate swap was a current liability of \$4.6 million.